backdrop-contrib/bueditor/README.txt

 - THEME BUTTONS
 A theme button is a special type of button that just inserts html into editor interface for theming purposes.
 It can be used to insert separators, line breaks or any html code in order to achieve the themed editor interface.
 For a button to be considered as a theme button it should have a title starting with "tpl:".
-Having this title, the button is processed as just a piece of html code that is included in content and icon or caption of the button.
-A theme button, according to the content property, can also be a js or php button at the same time.
+Having this title, the button is processed to insert a piece of html code that is included in button content and button icon(or caption).
+A theme button, regarding its content, can also be a js or php button at the same time.

 In order to determine what the button inserts into the layout;
  - first, content is checked and
-    - if it is javascript code(js:) it is executed and the returned value is inserted into the layout
+    - if it is javascript code(js:) it is executed and the value that returned is inserted into the layout
     - otherwise it is inserted as it is.
- - then, icon or caption is checked and inserted wrapped in "<span class="separator"></span>".
+ - then, icon or caption is checked and inserted as being wrapped in "<span class="separator"></span>".

 Here are some examples;